Clinical-Genomics/oncorefiner/docs/CONTRIBUTING.md

 Each `nf-core` pipeline should be set up with a minimal set of test-data.
 `GitHub Actions` then runs the pipeline on this data to ensure that it exits successfully.
-If there are any failures then the automated tests fail.
+If there are any test failures then the automated check has status set to fail.
 These tests are run both with the latest available version of `Nextflow` and also the minimum required version that is stated in the pipeline code.

 ### Patch